Drawing in the Scene

-When drawing and otherwise working with the polyline, tooltips are displayed in the scene that show what actions are currently possible:
+When drawing and otherwise working with the polyline, hints are displayed in the scene that show what actions are currently possible:

-For example, if the drawing mode is set to on slicer (), you will be warned if the slicer is not in the scene:
+For example, if the mode is set to draw on the slicer (), you will be warned if the slicer is not in the scene:

-You can disable these tooltips once you are more familiar with how the polyline tool works.
-Open the Settings window by clicking on the Leapfrog Geo menu and selecting Settings.
+You can disable these hints once you are more familiar with how the polyline tool works.
+Open the Settings window by clicking on the Leapfrog Works menu and selecting Settings.
 Click on Overlays and disable the Polyline help text option:

 The Draw lines () and Draw points () tools are used to create new lines and points.
 The tools in the second row are for controlling whether the polyline is drawn (on the slicer () or on surfaces ()).
+The node snapping selector () allows you to specify the way a new node snaps to existing objects.
 The Select list lets you select different parts of the polyline.